bcronje/docs/docs/management/trust-requirements/index.md

 - A [Tag](../tags.md), meaning that anywhere the tag is used to configure connectivity via a policy, the trust requirement must be met.
 This can be a useful way to specify requirements that apply to a lot of different policies.

     > Want to apply a trust requirement to the receiver side of a policy?
-Apply the requirement to the tag(s) on the receiver side instead of in the policy.
+Apply the requirement to the tag(s) on the receiver side instead of to the policy.

 ## Trust Requirement Types